The Deer Hunter: Screenplay

-Deeley felt the revised script, now called The Deer Hunter, broke fresh ground for the project.
+Deeley felt that the revised script, now called The Deer Hunter, broke fresh ground for the project.
 The protagonist in the Redeker/Garfinkle script, Merle, was an individual who sustained a bad injury in active service and was damaged psychologically by his violent experiences, but was nevertheless a tough character with strong nerves and guts.
-Cimino and Washburn's revised script distilled the three aspects of Merle's personality and separated them out into three distinct characters.
-They became three old friends who grew up in the same small industrial town and worked in the same steel mill, and in due course were drafted together to Vietnam.
+Cimino and Washburn's revised script distilled the three aspects of Merle's personality and separated them into three distinct characters.
+They became three old friends who grew up in the same small industrial town and worked in the same steel mill, and in due course, were drafted to serve in Vietnam.
 In the original script, the roles of Merle (later renamed Mike) and Nick were reversed in the last half of the film.
-Nick returns home to Linda, while Mike remains in Vietnam, sends money home to help Steven, and meets his tragic fate at the Russian roulette table.
+Nick returns home to Linda, while Mike remains in Vietnam, sends money home to help Steven, and meets his tragic fate at the Russian-roulette table.

 A Writers' Guild arbitration process awarded Washburn sole "Screenplay by" credit.
 Garfinkle and Redeker were given a shared "Story by" credit with Cimino and Washburn.
-Deeley felt the story credits for Garfinkle and Redeker "did them less than justice."
+Deeley felt that the story credits for Garfinkle and Redeker "did them less than justice".
 Cimino contested the results of the arbitration.
 "In their Nazi wisdom," added Cimino, "[they] didn't give me the credit because I would be producer, director and writer."
-All four writers—Cimino, Washburn, Garfinkle, and Redeker—received an Oscar nomination for Best Original Screenplay for the film.
+All four writers—Cimino, Washburn, Garfinkle and Redeker—received an Oscar nomination for Best Original Screenplay for the film.